zeroasiccorp/umi/umi/formal/README.md

   direction and is not claimed either way. `c_mux_r5_path` witnesses the dependency instead of leaving it as a reading of the source.

-**`fv_umi_mux2`** — the same block family, the opposite result on stability, because the select is a port rather than an internal arbiter:
+**`fv_umi_mux2`** -- the same block family, the opposite result on stability, because the select is a port rather than an internal arbiter:

 * **Unbounded, not bounded.** `umi_mux2` is combinational and holds no state the ports cannot see, so the green row is `prove` (k-induction) rather than the `bmc` `fv_umi_mux` has to settle for.
-* **Output stability IS claimed**, and an `ASSUME=0` handshake checker *is* bound to the output channel — under one stated environment assumption, `m_mux2_sel_stable`: `sel` may not move while an output offer is pending.
+* **Output stability IS claimed**, and an `ASSUME=0` handshake checker *is* bound to the output channel -- under one stated environment assumption, `m_mux2_sel_stable`: `sel` may not move while an output offer is pending.
   That is an integration requirement, not a convenience.
 Output VALID and payload are combinational in `sel`, so only the `sel` driver can discharge README 4.2 rules 2 and 3 at the merged output.
-The `hazard` task drops the assumption and covers what the shipped RTL then does: `c_mux2_offer_lost` (a pending beat is withdrawn) and `c_mux2_beat_swap` (the offer stands but the payload is now the other input's).
+The `hazard` row drops the assumption and covers what the shipped RTL then does: `c_mux2_offer_lost` (a pending beat is withdrawn) and `c_mux2_beat_swap` (the offer stands but the payload is now the other input's).
 * **README 4.2 rule 6 is not met at the input ports.** `umi_in_ready[i]`
   contains the literal term `~umi_in_valid[i]`, so an idle input reads READY high regardless of `umi_out_ready`.
-The accept sets are unharmed — `VALID & READY` cancels the term — but `umi_in_ready` alone is not a usable "the sink can take a beat" signal. `c_mux2_r6_selfdep` witnesses the path constructively with a self-composition twin, and `a_mux2_r6_nocross` bounds the exposure by proving one input's READY does not depend on the other
+The accept sets are unharmed -- `VALID & READY` cancels the term -- but `umi_in_ready` alone is not a usable
+  "the sink can take a beat" signal. `c_mux2_r6_selfdep` witnesses the path constructively with a self-composition twin, and `a_mux2_r6_nocross` bounds the exposure by proving one input's READY does not depend on the other